-Their experiments report the emergence of \emph{natural} disentanglement that typically increases with $\beta$.
-However, this disentanglement remains implicit and unsupervised: the model does not provide direct control over \emph{which} factors of variation are encoded in the latent representation, nor \emph{where} they are encoded.
-Moreover, they note that the $\mathrm{KL}$ term is closely related to Shannon mutual information, thereby establishing an explicit connection between $\beta$-VAE training and the IB principle, where the \KL is related to the disentanglement.
+Their experiments report \emph{natural} disentanglement that typically increases with $\beta$ in \cref{eq:beta_vae}.
+However, this disentanglement remains implicit: the model does not expose \emph{which} factors are encoded, nor \emph{where}.
+They also relate the $\mathrm{KL}$ term to Shannon mutual information, linking $\beta$-VAE training to the IB principle.

 This information-theoretic framework provides a practical formulation for \emph{supervised} disentanglement, as proposed by \citet{pan2020disentangledinformationbottleneck}.
 They partition the latent space $\mathcal{Z}$ into two subspaces, $\mathcal{S}$ and $\mathcal{T}$, in order to induce a factorization of the latent distribution,